Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Homomorphic MDP Representation

-In this section, we present the \acrfull{hr3l}, a distributed learning architecture to effectively train and deploy \gls{rrl} agents over wireless networks.
-Following the model from Sec.~\ref{sec:model}, the architecture considers two learning units: the transmitter, which extracts relevant features from the system state, and the receiver, which solves the control task by exploiting the information received from the transmitter.
-Notably, \gls{hr3l} optimizes the encoding policy $\lambda$ and the control policy $\pi$ of the receiver in a distributed manner.
-In particular, we avoid the need to perform backpropagation through a differentiable channel or to carry out synchronized gradient updates, operations that, while being almost universally used in the semantic communication literature, may be unfeasible in real scenarios.
-Our solution overcomes this complexity and avoids its inherent communication overhead, making it more suitable for implementation in wireless networks.
+On the sender side, the transmitter observes the state of the environment $s_t \in \mc{S}$ and encodes it in a message $m_t =\lambda(s_t) \in \mc{M}$ through an encoding function $\lambda:\mc{S}\to\mc{M}$.
+Note that, in general, the encoding process may be lossy, so the state $s_t$ may not be fully recoverable from $m_t$.
+The optimal encoding policy $\lambda^*$ must ensure that the receiver can maximize the expectation of $G(t)$, despite channel impairments.
+Therefore, the transmitter affects the reward indirectly through its effect on the receiver's beliefs about the system state.

+It is worth remarking that we assume that the reward signal $r_t$ is only available to the receiver at each time slot.
+This restriction is realistic in remote control scenarios, though it is mostly ignored in the literature on \gls{rrl}, where the reward signal is assumed to be immediately available to all agents~\cite{tung2021effective}.
+In contrast, in our model, the receiver periodically shares the reward signals $r_{1:T}$ with the transmitter in an asynchronous fashion, i.e., at intervals lasting $T$ slots.
+These transmissions have loose time constraints, since a delayed delivery of the reward vector does not affect the learning process.
+Therefore, we can consider the feedback channel to be ideal, assuming that retransmission mechanisms can be deployed to recover any erased feedback message.

-\subsection{Homomorphic MDP Representation}
+\section{Homomorphic MDP Representation}

-In traditional value-based \gls{rl} scenarios, the goal is to estimate the state-action value function $Q_{\pi}(s_t,a_t)$, representing the expected long-term reward when taking action $a_t \in \mc{A}$ in state $s_t \in \mc{S}$ and then following the policy $\pi$:
+Traditional value-based \gls{rl} methods set the goal of estimating the state-action value function $Q_{\pi}(s_t,a_t)$, representing the expected long-term reward when taking action $a_t \in \mc{A}$ in state $s_t \in \mc{S}$ and then following policy $\pi$:

-In particular, \gls{mbrl} architectures~\cite{moerland2023model} achieve this objective by building a function $\hat{r}$ to predict the reward signal and an additional function $\hat{P}$ to estimate the probability of state transition.
-This information allows the agent to obtain a complete model of the environment and consequently estimate $Q_{\pi}(s_t,a_t)$ using the bootstrap method.
-On the other hand, a full environment representation is often difficult to learn.
-Moreover, the state might contain features that are irrelevant for policy optimization as they are highly correlated to the actions of the learning agent.
+In \gls{mbrl}, the agent explicitly computes the Q-value of each state-action pair $(s, a) \in \mathcal{S} \times \mathcal{A}$ by building two functions $\hat{r}$ and $\hat{P}$ to estimate the reward signal and the transition probability, respectively~\cite{moerland2023model}.
+These functions allow the agent to obtain a complete model of the environment and consequently estimate $Q_{\pi}(s_t,a_t)$ using the bootstrap method.
+On the other hand, a full environment representation is often difficult to learn and might contain features that are irrelevant to optimizing the agent policy.